Woodcroft Estates Introduction

 Welcome to Woodcroft Estates

 Due to the age of the complex, in-suite laundry was not planned for and cannot be installed, so a shared laundry room is located on the first basement level of each building.
-In addition, rules banning pets, restrictions for the installation of hardwood or laminate flooring and limits to the number of residents in each suite are in place to enhance the lifestyle of all residents.
+In addition, pets are restricted with some buildings allowing one indoor cat but dogs are prohibited.
+Hardwood or laminate flooring is allowed with approval and installation guidelines.
+Limits to the number of residents in each suite are in place to enhance the lifestyle of all residents.
 There are no fireplaces in any of the suites.

 One of the benefits of construction to the old standards is relief from the tragedy of the “leaky condo” crisis.
 With a solid concrete building envelope, there are no stucco panels to leak and cause the massive damage seen in later construction.
 There is no history of building envelope failure due to design, engineering, poor workmanship or materials.
 Each building has a sizable contingency reserve fund and a continuous maintenance and upgrade program.
 More details on specific building updates can be found by clicking on the building links below.